-You can connect to the device using SSH.
-To do this, perform the following steps:
+To access the device using SSH, perform the following steps:

 - Generate a key in the device.

 - or

 - Transfer your own key onto the device.

 - Prepare access to the device in the SSH client program.

 Note: In the default setting, the key is already existing and access using SSH is enabled.